-Qualification Additional Programme Entry Requirements Selection Criteria and Processes Bachelor of Creative Technologies (AK1305) Interview may be required.
+Qualification Additional Programme Entry Requirements Selection Criteria and Processes Bachelor of Computer and Information Sciences Preference will be given to applicants with one or more subjects from List C. (AK3697) All other applicants will be considered on a case-by-case basis.
+Students who do not have the above background may be directed to take certain papers in their first year of study.
+Interview may be required.
+Bachelor of Creative Technologies (AK1305) Interview may be required.
 Evidence of creative ability such as a portfolio of artwork.
-Bachelor of Design (AK3619) Portfolio of art work Interview may be required.
-Bachelor of Education ([Specialty] Teaching) Police clearance, referee reports, Teacher Training Personal Declaration, CV.
+Bachelor of Design (AK3619) Portfolio of art work.
+Interview may be required.
+Bachelor of Education ([Specialty] Teaching) (AK3594) Police clearance, referee reports, Personal Declaration.
+Must meet New Zealand Teachers Council requirements.
 Interview, numeracy and literacy competency assessment.
-(AK3594) Must meet New Zealand Teachers Council requirements Bachelor of Engineering (Honours) (AK3751) NCEA 14 credits at level 3 in each of Mathematics with Calculus and Physics.
-CIE At least an A level in either Mathematics or Physics and an AS level in the other.
+Bachelor of Engineering (Honours) (AK3751) Calculus and Physics.
+For applicants with CIE, one of the above subjects may be at AS Level.
 Interview may be required.
-Bachelor of Engineering Technology (AK3719) NCEA 14 credits at level 3 in any one Mathematics Subject and 14 credits at level 2 or higher in Physics.
-CIE At least an A level in either Mathematics or Physics and an AS level in the other.
+Bachelor of Engineering Technology (AK3719) Any subject from List C .
+Physics at Level 2 or above.
 Interview may be required.
-Bachelor of Health Science (AK3680) Must be capable of meeting HPCA ^a Act requirements Police clearance.
+Bachelor of Health Science (AK3680) Must be capable of meeting Health Practitioners Competence Assurance Act (HPCA Act) requirements.
+Police clearance.
+Interview may be required for the Counselling major.